MarcusDEFGH/loldraft/README.md

-This repository includes a scrapy spider to build a consistent database about high elo League of Legends games, as well as my ongoing works in machine learning.
+This repository includes a scrapy spider to build a consistent database about high elo League of Legends games, as well a simple algorithm do provide game predictions based on the team composition alone.

-The purpose of this project is to create a machine learning algorithm to predict LOL game results only knowing the composition of each team.
+Just run the container:
+`docker compose up --build`

+Update your database:
+`scrapy crawl opgg -o db.json`

+The program currently uses a json file as database, there is a woking mongodb pipeline that can be used for that, feel free to send a pull request 😉

+Then you just have to enter de `worker` container and run the predict script when everyone have selected their champions.
+`docker exec -i -t worker /bin/bash`